|Year:||9th at MIT|

-Claire Martin-Doyle enters her eighth season as the head coach of MIT lightweight women’s rowing program.
-In 2012-13 she guided the team to a silver medal at the prestigious Dad Vail Regatta as well as seeing her squad qualify for the IRA National Championship.
-Other highlights for the season were a fifth-place finish at the Head of the Charles in the lightweight eight event and a final national ranking of seventh in the USRowing Collegiate Poll.
+Claire Martin-Doyle enters her ninth season as the head coach of MIT lightweight women’s rowing program.
+In 2013-14 she guided the team to a gold medal at the prestigious Dad Vail Regatta, the third consecutive year the team medaled at the event, as well as seeing her squad qualify for the IRA National Championship.
+Other highlights for the season were a first-place finish in the Petite Final at the IRA National Championships and a final national ranking of seventh in the USRowing Collegiate Poll.
 Highlighting the program’s commitment to academic success, six members of the 2012 varsity eight earned accolades as CRCA scholar-athletes.

 Martin-Doyle joined the Engineers in 2006 as novice lightweight women's coach and was promoted to head coach in 2007.
-Under her three years as head coach, the Engineers have had success in racing and in growing the lightweight program across the board.
+During her time at MIT the Engineers have had success in racing and in growing the lightweight program across the board.

 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.